 Learned to prompt before "prompt engineering" was a job title.
 Learned character consistency.
 Learned pacing.
 Learned how to guide AI toward what the story needed without losing what made it human.

-Then I went rogue.
+Then it went rogue.

 The Factory Model